mailgun/documentation/source/api-email-validation.rst

 .. note::
-    Its important to upload as `multi-part/form-data` where the file is defined by `file`.
+    It's important to upload as `multi-part/form-data` where the file is defined by `file`.

     Currently only raw `csv` and `gzip` are supported.